-A Complete Guide to Buying a Car With a Rebuilt Title
+The Complete Guide To Buying and Insuring a Car With a Rebuilt Title

-When shopping around for a used automobile, buyers need to consider various aspects, like the original damages and the outcome of the initial inspection.
-It is no secret that buying a rebuilt car can be tricky.
-But getting the right coverage can be even more problematic.
+When shopping around for a used automobile, you need to consider aspects like the original damages, the outcome of the initial inspection, and – no less importantly – the insurance coverage you can and can’t use with the car in question.

-But when would the insurance company view the automobile as a total loss?
-The carrier would typically consider such conditions as hurricanes, vandalism, hail, or tornados qualifying events.
-It means that, more often than not, a damaged car is totaled out by the provider and sent to a scrapyard as salvage.
-But it only applies if the auto is destroyed and can only be scrapped for spare parts.
-Alternatively, it can be sold to repair shops and get reconstructed.
+Besides road accidents, a car can be estimated as a total loss after hurricanes, vandalism, hail, or tornados, among other qualifying events.
+More often than not, a damaged car is totaled out by the insurance provider and sent to be scrapped for spare parts.
+Alternatively, it can be sold to repair shops and reconstructed.

 Rebuilt Title Rules in Different U.S. States